 Tips for dealing with crowds at Mount Vernon

-If you tour Mount Vernon on a busy day, be sure to buy your tickets online and print them in advance to bypass the line at the ticket window.
 If the visitor’s center is crowded, see the grounds first and then come back to watch the 18-minute show about General George Washington at the end of the day.
 The upside of the busy season is that they often set up their living history tents, which are enjoyable if you can elbow your way in.
 We watched chocolate made from roasted cacao beans and also saw a demonstration on different herbs and spices grown on the grounds.

 Tour Mount Vernon at Christmas